karavana/OldHomeworks/README.md

 # whydoe
-this projects is for nerds..
+this project is for nerds..